rfc-editor/errata-report-process/draft-rpc-errata-process.md

 At the organizational level, the SSPs are:

    *  IESG for legacy RFCs
-   *  The Area Directors for RFCs that originated in one of that area's working groups.
+   *  The Area Directors for RFCs that originated in one of that area's working groups
    *  IAB for IAB stream documents
    *  IRSG for IRTF stream documents
    *  Independent Submissions Editor for Independent Submission stream documents
    *  RFC Series Approval Board for Editorial stream documents

-In addition, the RFC Production Center reviews all editorial errata reports.
+   *  RFC Production Center for all editorial erratum reports

 ##  Background on RFC Errata

-The RFC Editor began to collect and post RFC errata in 2000.
+The RFC Production Center began to collect and post RFC errata in 2000.
 The idea was to discourage readers from repeatedly pointing out the same typos in published RFCs.
-This evolved into the errata verification and posting process described in Appendix B, which was a manually operated, email-based task.
+This evolved into an errata verification and posting process that was a manually operated, email-based task.
+Errata from this period have been made available in the current system and marked as Reported or Verified, as appropriate.
+Generally, the name of the verifier is not given as this information was not associated with errata records until the new system was put in place.

-Because the number of errors reported turned out to be significantly greater than anticipated, and the process of vetting and posting required more human resources, a web-based process was created.
+Because the number of errors reported turned out to be significantly greater than anticipated, and the process of vetting and posting required more human resources, a web-based process was created and launched in November 2007.

-Another reason to go with a web-based approach to handling erratum reports is that about half the reports are not simply editorial, but rather apply to the technical contents of RFCs.
-A savvy implementer of the specification can often, but not always, figure out what was intended by the RFC as published, but technical errors should be announced somehow.
-Furthermore, posting technical errata for Standards Track documents should always involve the IESG, as a matter of correct process.
+Another reason for the current, web-based approach to handling erratum reports is that about half the reports are not simply editorial, but rather apply to the technical contents of RFCs.
+A savvy implementer of the specification can often, but not always, determine what was intended by the RFC as published, but technical errors should be announced somehow.
+Furthermore, the posting of technical errata for Standards Track documents should always involve the IESG, as a matter of correct process.
 Technical errata may require much review and discussion among the author(s), Area Directors, and other